 Fresh & diverse ingredients at the markets - from grasshoppers to the largest selection of chillies I've ever seen.

-Esperanza from Cooking Classes Oaxaca chargrills some hot chilli peppers for the famous mole sauce.
+Esperanza from Cooking Classes Oaxaca chargrills some hot chilli peppers for the

 The central Zocalo square brings a heart to this beautiful city and is a place I will always remember.
 I like to immerse myself amongst the local people in countries I visit and try and experience their culture.
 In Oaxaca City this was easy.
 The people are vibrant, friendly and have a love for festivity and family time.